10:00 am - 1:00 pm 22/10/2020

 At IEEC2019, Lord Bilimoria suggested that enterprise education ‘needed to start in schools’, a sentiment expressed in Lord Young’s Enterprise for All report, which recommends a ‘captive, continuous and coherent’ enterprise education journey through school and beyond to further and higher education.

-Speakers and panel members
+Speakers and panel facilitators

 - Adrian Lyons, National lead for Business, Economics and Enterprise Education at Ofsted

 - Nicola Hall, Director of Education, Careers and Enterprise Company

 - Lauren Davies, Team Coach/Lecturer in enterprise and entrepreneurship at UWE

 - Jen Huntsley, Primary Education Lecturer, University of Huddersfield

 - Kathryn Penaluna, Associate Professor in Enterprise Education – The Welsh Curriculum, UWTSD

 - Felicity Healey-Benson, Entrepreneurial Learning Champion – UWTSD